 What is supercritical extract?

 Supercritical extraction uses carbon dioxide at critical temperatures and pressures to extract the active ingredients of the neem leaf (or indeed, any other herb), without the usual high temperatures or harsh chemicals.
+This results in a far more concentrated extract, which closely resembles the fresh herb.

 Our neem is extracted shortly after harvesting to capture the beneficial phytochemicals (the plant's natural ingredients) with superior potency and purity.
 These extracts are offered as a dietary supplement, or in some cases, supercritical extracts are found in the ingredients lists for several of our personal care products (see the Neem Therapy range).